-On Downwrite, Nanna sourced stories from 9 fans and turned them into tracks on this new album, the second full-length solo record after 2007’s In Formal Introduction.
-Lead off track “You Wild Thing (An Illuminous Life)” tells of a chance meeting and a bonding over The Pogues, Ted Leo, and gym shoes.
-“Take The Ghosts” addresses personal conflict after a tragedy, “Stray” takes on wanderlust in the Big Apple.
+On Downwrite, Nanna sourced stories from nine fans and turned them into tracks on this new album, the second full-length solo record after 2007’s In Formal Introduction.
+Lead off track “You Wild Thing (An Illuminous Life)” tells of a chance meeting and a bonding over The Pogues, Ted Leo and gym shoes.
+“Take the Ghosts” addresses personal conflict after a tragedy and “Stray” takes on wanderlust in the Big Apple.
 Nanna used a request for a soundtrack to a charity bike trek to create “Kill It!” about a close-to-home battle with lymphoma.
-The album concludes with “Andorra La Vella,” the most personal song on the record, written independently of Downwrite, recalling a big red dictionary in the Nanna household, highlighting countries and capitals, and a few poignant songs he cannot listen to anymore.
+The album concludes with “Andorra La Vella,” the most personal song on the record, written independently of Downwrite, recalling a big red dictionary in the Nanna household, highlighting countries and capitals and a few poignant songs he cannot listen to anymore.

-The City on Film, as solo vehicle, debuted in 1999 during a Braid hiatus and has been active, albeit in the background, since.
-Given the success of his various musical projects and Downwrite, Nanna hopes to keep The City On Film forever alive to tell his stories and the stories of his friends and fans.
+The City on Film, as solo vehicle, debuted in 1999 during a Braid hiatus and has been active, albeit in the background, ever since.
+Given the success of his various musical projects and with Downwrite, Nanna hopes to keep The City on Film forever alive to tell his stories and the stories of his friends and fans.

 Sign up to get periodic email updates about new The City on Film music, tours & exclusives:

 "[La Vella] takes some of the familiar elements that fans of his work will recognize and tosses in a full bag of new tricks."

 "The album summons up a lot of summery, aquatic imagery — this is a feel-good album..."